-Motor vehicle crashes area a leading cause of death due to unintentional injury in school aged children in San Diego County.
-Safe Kids San Diego wants to keep all passengers in a vehicle safe, on every trip.
+Motor vehicle crashes are a leading cause of death due to unintentional injury in school-aged children in San Diego County.
+The Center for Healthier Communities and Safe Kids San Diego want to keep all passengers in a vehicle safe, on every trip.

 Child Passenger Safety Task Force